nyangweso-rodgers/databases-and-messaging-services/Readme.md

 ## 7. Sharding

+- **Sharding** is a strategy to horizontally scale the database.
 - Database **sharding** is a technique that partitions a single large database into smaller, more manageable units called **shards**.
-- In a sharded database architecture, data is distributed across multiple shards based on a specific sharding key.
+- In a sharded database architecture, data is distributed across multiple **shards** based on a specific sharding key.
 The choice of the sharding key determines how the data is allocated to different shards.

 - Common **sharding strategies** include:

   1. **Range-based Sharding**: Data is partitioned based on a range of values of the sharding key.
   2. **Hash-based Sharding**: A hash function is applied to the sharding key to determine the target shard.
   3. **Directory-based Sharding**: A separate lookup table is maintained to map the sharding key to the corresponding shard.

 - The **benefits** of **Sharding** are as follows:

   1. Sharding allows for horizontal scaling of the database.
   2. Queries and write operations are processed in parallel.
   3. Reduced hardware costs when compared to vertical scaling.

 - However, there are also trade-offs:
   1. Sharding introduces additional complexity.
   2. Rebalancing data across shards can be a complex and time-consuming process.